Edit the item form

 7 Preview

-To try out the item form, select Preview in the toolbar.
-After selecting an existing item to test with, you can seen how the item form looks at different screen sizes and interact with its controls.
+To try out the item form, select Preview in the app bar.
+After selecting an existing item to test with, you can see how the item form looks at different screen sizes and interact with its controls.

 To learn more, see Preview the item form.

-To edit the item form's properties, open the Item Form Menu in the toolbar and choose Edit :
+To edit the properties of the item form, open the Item Form Menu in the app bar and choose Edit .
+The Design or interface can't be changed after the item form is created.

 9 Save button